This article offers a comprehensive view on the best Ethereum development tools with their core features and probable alternate options.

 Truffle, the development framework, is certainly one of the best Ethereum Development tools for developing and deploying Ethereum applications.
 In layman language, you could create projects, code and compile smart contracts, run automated tests, migrate, and interact with the contract.
 So, Truffle is offering a complete ecosystem for your dApp development efforts.

 The deployment efforts need your smart contracts to connect to a blockchain network.
 Truffle offers a personal blockchain that you could store on your local device that doesn’t interact with the Ethereum network.
-This feature gives you headroom to tweak your projects as per your needs.
+This feature gives you the headroom to tweak your projects as per your needs.
 Furthermore, it acknowledges that your contracts may update or evolve over time and accepts manageable deployment and migration scripts.

 As you can see, Truffle is a robust development framework that considers all sorts of practical deployment scenarios and issues.
 All of these features surely save an Ethereum developer from a plethora of troubles.